-Here is the ultimate jam-packed Vietnam itinerary (3 weeks), filled with everything from the chaotic streets of Ho Chi Minh, and Hanoi, Vietnam’s deep history, delicious food, to sailing on a junk boat through one of the world’s most pristine natural wonders; Ha Long Bay.
+Here is the ultimate jam-packed Vietnam itinerary (3 weeks), filled with everything from the chaotic streets of Ho Chi Minh, and Hanoi, Vietnam’s deep history, and delicious food, to sailing on a junk boat through one of the world’s most pristine natural wonders; Ha Long Bay.
 This 3-week itinerary allows you to experience a bit of everything the country has to offer.
 P.s. for more information on travel in Vietnam, don’t miss this awesome Vietnam guide.

 How to spend 3 weeks in Vietnam

-Before we begin this itinerary, if you’re strapped for time or want to take the stress out of navigating Vietnam by yourself, then consider taking a 30 day adventure tour!
+Before we begin this itinerary, if you’re strapped for time or want to take the stress out of navigating Vietnam by yourself, then consider taking a 30-day adventure tour!
 You will see all the places on this itinerary and more.

 3 days in Ho Chi Minh City – Vietnam itinerary 3 weeks